-Debt stinks -- unless you're the one collecting the payments, in which case debt can be a steady source of income.
+Debt stinks – unless you're the one collecting the payments, in which case debt can be a steady source of income.
 That's why people add debt securities to their investment portfolios.
 You can, too, but you should have an understanding of the terms that get tossed around in debt markets, such as notes, bonds, debentures and commercial paper.

 Debt markets are often just called "bond markets."
 When you buy a bond, you're lending money to an organization such as a corporation or a government.
 The bond is a written promise from the institution borrowing the money to repay the loan on a certain date, called the maturity date.
-Usually, a bond also includes a promise to pay interest in regular installments -- in most cases, every six months or once a year.
+Usually, a bond also includes a promise to pay interest in regular installments – in most cases, every six months or once a year.

-For municipal securities -- those issued by cities and states -- "notes" are generally defined as those that mature in a year or less.
+For municipal securities – those issued by cities and states – "notes" are generally defined as those that mature in a year or less.
 The U.S. Treasury defines a Treasury note as a security with a maturity of two to 10 years; anything longer than that is a Treasury bond, and anything shorter is a Treasury bill, or "T-bill."
-Corporate notes may have maturities up to 10 or 12 years, but they're categorized into short-term notes, with maturities up to five years, and long-term notes, with maturities longer than five years.
+Corporate notes are generally categorized into short-term notes, with maturities up to five years, medium-term notes, with maturities of five to 12 years, and long-term notes, with maturities longer than 12 years.

 So now you've got a bond or note that says you're going to get money from the issuer.
-Perhaps you're wondering where the money will come from.
-Good question.
+Perhaps you're wondering where the money will come from – good question.
 Sometimes, the bonds are "revenue bonds," meaning the money will come out of revenue generated by the very project the bonds paid for.
 With "asset-backed" securities, the money might come from payments on consumer loans.

 Companies issue bonds and notes to pay for specific projects, such as big capital investments or debt restructurings.
 But sometimes companies need a short-term infusion of cash to buy inventory or cover regular fluctuations in cash flow, and they'd prefer not to have to jump through the hoops that banks and bond-market regulations require.

 Risks and Returns

 The returns you can reasonably expect to get from investments in debt securities vary according to the risk you take.
 The more risk, the more return you should expect to get.
-Credit ratings agencies assess how likely issuers are to default on their obligations, and assign them credit ratings that range from triple-A, the best, down to "junk" ratings.
+Credit rating agencies assess how likely issuers are to default on their obligations, and assign them credit ratings that range from triple-A, the best, down to "junk" ratings.
 Risk also increases with maturity.
-The longer the wait till maturity, the higher the risk -- not only because something could happen that causes the issuer to default, but also because you've got your money tied up and you can't seize other opportunities.
+The longer the wait till maturity, the higher the risk – not only because something could happen that causes the issuer to default, but also because you've got your money tied up and you can't seize other opportunities.